pranathi-alluri/Animator/README.md

 what ShapeType they are, ShapeType.OVAL and ShapeType.RECTANGLE respectively.

 SimpleShapeFactory is a helper class used to use the abstract testing class SimpleShapeTest.

+The interface SimpleAnimationTextView defines that the text view of the animation is a user-friendly description of all the animations in the model.

+The class SimpleAnimationView implements a text description of the animation in the model.